 About “Piracy is not stealing” idiocy

-Let’s concentrate on software that have price.
+Let’s concentrate on software that have the price.
 You can argue it is not stealing, but pirating works something like this:

 - there is a commercial product that legally can be obtained only in exchange for money

 - pirate obtains said product without giving money in exchange for product

 As we established before, this is called copyright infringement of software.
 Technically, it is not called theft, but it is illegal.

-On the other hand, if you enter shop and take some product without leaving money for it, it is called stealing.
+On the other hand, if you enter a shop and take some product without leaving money for it, it is called stealing.